If this is a life-threatening mental health emergency, consider the following options:

 - call 911 or go to a local hospital.

 If you or someone you know is experiencing a mental health crisis, services at the Counseling Center are available.
-Students presenting in emergency circumstances during office hours (M-F 8am-5pm) will be seen by Center staff to provide a timely response.
+Students presenting in crisis circumstances during office hours (M-F 8am-5pm) will be seen by Center staff to provide a timely response.

 Evening and weekend resources